leap-stc/leap-stc.github.io/book/explanation/architecture.md

 ## Design Principles

 In the proposal, we committed to building this in a way that enables the tools and infrastructure to be reused and remixed.
-So The challenge for LEAP Pangeo is to deploy an “enterprise quality” platform built entirely out of open-source tools, and to make this platform as reusable and useful for the broader climate science community as possible.
+So the challenge for LEAP Pangeo is to deploy an “enterprise quality” platform built entirely out of open-source tools, and to make this platform as reusable and useful for the broader climate science community as possible.
 We committed to following the following design principles:

 - Open source